Your Workplace Partner

 Begin training your staff on how to recognise, approach and assist their colleagues if they are a victim of DFV.
 This should also include ways in which they can support victims to make the workplace a safe space for them.
 Training should also be provided around workplace policy, ensuring that the workplace is a safe space for survivors as well.

-Australia’s CEO Challenge is excited to be engaging in workplace giving via the Good Company.
+Challenge DV is excited to be engaging in workplace giving via the Good Company.

 If you or your workplace would like to support us to continue the work we do, please click on the button below.